 The College of Veterinary Medicine has implemented a Student Computing Initiative, where every 1st-year student enrolling at the college receives a new covertible laptop computer as part of their technology fee.
 For more information, please review the college's student computing information at http://www.vet.k-state.edu/admit/compinfo.htm.

 Students who live in the residence halls have access to small computing labs that are restricted to use by building residents.
-See the ResNet General Information page for details.
+See ResNet for more information.